 Hyperbaric Oxygenation can help speed the recovery of thermal burns.
 It can also help reduce the risk of infection.
 HBOT is recommended by the UHMS and EUBS for these conditions.

 HBOT consists of breathing nearly 100% oxygen while under higher than normal pressure.
-The elevated pressure combined with exposure to the oxygen has many physiological effects on the body.
+The elevated pressure combined with exposure to oxygen has many physiological effects on the body.
 Many of these physiological changes have been shown to improve wound healing in chronic wounds.
 This has been proven in many controlled studies.
 One of the most pronounced effects is the increase of oxygen concentration in the plasma which results in the delivery of higher oxygen concentrations to tissues lacking in oxygen.
-HBOT also deceases surrounding fluid retention (oedema) and swelling, and increases the natural formation of new blood vessels (neovascularity) in tissue that has restricted blood supply (ischemic tissue).
+HBOT also decreases surrounding fluid retention (oedema) and swelling and increases the natural formation of new blood vessels (neovascularity) in tissue that has restricted blood supply (ischemic tissue).

 HBOT can help wounds heal, reduce inflammation and speed up the healing process by encouraging blood flow and providing oxygen to the site of the injury.